Office Moves and IT Moves aren’t the Same

-On the business side, it also avoids a great deal of down time as people go out to find their own food and water.
+On the business side, it also avoids a great deal of downtime as people go out to find their own food and water.
 When it comes down to it, the benefits of providing food and water far outweigh the cost.

 This one is extremely important!
-The room or closet that will house your network equipment must to be ready for the servers and routers – this means ample power, ventilation, cabling, and panels.
+The room or closet that will house your network equipment must be ready for the servers and routers – this means ample power, ventilation, cabling, and panels.
 If you’re are thinking about doing this move yourself, please engage with your IT company for this part – fixing this after the fact will cost you a lot more time and money than you want to spend.

-One of the biggest mistakes people make is putting the equipment in a room or closet that lacks the proper ventilation and power, tripping breakers and causing equipment to overheat.
+One of the biggest mistakes people make is putting the equipment in a room or closet that lacks the proper ventilation and power, tripping breakers, and causing equipment to overheat.
 There are few things that look as unprofessional or insecure as being forced to keep the door to the server room open to keep it from overheating.
-Having IT review the space to make sure its ready on day one is essential.
+Having IT review the space to make sure it’s ready on day one is essential.

 Finally, don’t let IT leave until everything – and I mean everything – is tested.
-It doesn’t take long but for some reason many IT people don’t test things, and this causes issues almost every time.
+It doesn’t take long but for some reason, many IT people don’t test things, and this causes issues almost every time.
 No matter how thorough you are, something always gets missed.
 This is why testing is critical.
-The day after a stressful move that last thing you want to do is show up to find that your employees can’t get their work done because they can’t open programs, get to the Internet, or access their email.
+The day after a stressful move the last thing you want to do is show up to find that your employees can’t get their work done because they can’t open programs, get to the Internet, or access their email.

 I take testing seriously and strongly believe in it, so at CLARK we go to every desk and test every computer: